RobbeVermeire/BachelorClass2018/Documentation/Viewdistance in VRTK/Camera viewdistance in VRTK.md

 ### Proposed solution
 Adding a camera object to the VRTK camerarig, so we can adjust the far clipping plane.
 This works, but, you can no longer look up or down in the simulator.

+The best solution, I think, is to work on a smaller scale, so you won't have to see further than 1000 units in Unity.